tm-a-t/telegram-bot-handbook/en/dev/libraries.md

 and [Pyrogram](https://github.com/pyrogram/pyrogram).
 For JavaScript, there is [GramJS](https://github.com/gram-js/gramjs).

-Telegram API libraries are handy if you want to write bots and [userbots](./api#юзерботы) without re-learning.
-That's why I use Telethon for everything.
+Telegram API libraries are handy if you want to write bots and [userbots](./api#юзерботы) without re-learning — that's why I use Telethon for everything.